Abdullah-yasir/better.env/README.md

 // ...
 ```
 > If you've configurations both in `.benvrc` and the Constructor, the one in Contructor will have higher precedence, and will override same configurations from `.benvrc`
-### Feature Requests
+### Feature Tracker
-- Assign a complete block to a variable, so that the variables of that block are assigned to assignee
+- Assign a complete block to a variable, so that the variables of that block are assigned to assignee ✅
-- Ability to create private variables that do not get transpiled
+- Ability to create private variables that do not get transpiled ✅
+- Ability to change the behaviour of **better.env** via configurations ⌛
+- Ability to emit env config file in javascript via CLI ⌛
-- Add string helper methods
+- Add string helper methods ⌛
 	- length(str)
 	- contains(str, needle)
 	- startsWith(str, needle)